 Yurt insurance does not cover the following perils:

-- Certain natural disasters (i.e., floods, earthquakes, and mudslides)
+- Certain natural disasters (e.g., floods, earthquakes, and mudslides)

 - Maintenance-related losses